 Frequency of Matching: How many times a keyword is present in resume against how many times it is present in Job Description.

 The position of Keywords: Where the keyword is present in a resume.
 This matters as some ATS give weight to the keyword based on where it is the position.
-For example, if the Key Word, “JAVA Programming” is present as a sentence under a job that you did in during 2015 to 2017.
-It calculates the years of experience in Java Programming as current year minus the year 2015.
+For example, if the Keyword, “JAVA Programming” is present as a sentence under a job that you did in

 How to impress the human (hiring managers)?